Eyes Can't Always Tell: Fusing Eye Tracking and User Priors for User Modeling under AI Advice Conditions: Introduction

 A promising signal source for such user modeling is eye tracking: gaze behavior and pupil-related measures have been used as behavioral correlates of cognitive and attentional effort in reading, reasoning and decision-making~\cite{eyetracking_survey,cognitive_pupil,physio_search,eye_movements_decision}.
 However, it remains unclear whether these signals provide a \emph{robust} basis for cognitive-state modeling when the context is influenced by AI conditions.
 Users may allocate cognitive attention differently, adopt different strategies, and experience different levels of confidence and effort depending on whether AI advice is present and whether it is correct or not (cf., hallucinations~\cite{Hallucin28:online,Hallucinations} or misinformation~\cite{yao2025factcheckingaigeneratednewsreports}).
 Most prior work analyzes gaze or physiological signals without explicitly accounting for the AI condition in cognitive state modeling~\cite{eyetracking_survey,sun_trust}.
 Moreover, AI-assisted decision-making exhibits substantial \emph{individual differences}~\cite{Vereschak2024}.
 User factors such as demographics, AI literacy and experience, and propensity to trust technology can influence reliance on AI and subjective judgments~\cite{Vereschak2024,explanation_ai_overreliance}.
 Yet prior work of eye-tracking-based user modeling rarely tests whether incorporating such user priors improves modeling in AI assistance, leaving open questions about cross-participant generalization and condition sensitivity of user modeling using eye-tracking signals.

 To address these gaps, we investigate how eye-tracking signals relate to self-reported cognitive load, decision confidence, and decision performance under varying AI advice conditions, and whether user priors improve generalization to unseen users.
 We conduct a controlled lab study using factual verification tasks with $N=54$ participants under three within-subject conditions: (1) \textbf{No-AI}, (2) \textbf{Correct-AI} advice, and (3) \textbf{Incorrect-AI} advice.
-For each factual claim, we created matched Correct-AI and Incorrect-AI advice, where Incorrect-AI \emph{flipped the recommendation relative to the ground-truth} while keeping length and format comparable to Correct-AI advice, and we verified intended correctness manipulation via internal validation.
-For each trial, we collect self-reported cognitive load and decision confidence and simultaneously record eye-tracking signals (i.e., gaze behaviors and pupil measures).
+For each factual claim, we created matched Correct and Incorrect AI advice, where Incorrect-AI \emph{flipped the recommendation relative to the ground-truth} while keeping length and format comparable to Correct-AI advice, and we verified intended correctness manipulation via internal validation.
+For each trial, we collect self-reports and simultaneously record eye-tracking signals (i.e., gaze behaviors and pupil measures).
 We evaluate predictive models under leave-one-subject-out cross-validation (LOSOCV)~\cite{loso} to assess cross-participant generalization and report condition-stratified performance.

 Our investigation is guided by three research questions: \begin{enumerate}[label=, leftmargin=-0.1mm, itemsep=0pt] \item \textit{\textbf{RQ1:} How do AI presence and correctness affect users' cognitive load, decision confidence and accuracy, as well as eye-tracking patterns? } \item \textit{\textbf{RQ2:} Can models reliably predict self-reports (cognitive load and confidence) and decision accuracy from eye-tracking signals, and how does performance vary across AI conditions? } \item \textit{\textbf{RQ3:} Do user priors (demographics, AI literacy and experience, and propensity to trust technology) improve cross-participant generalization of user modeling when fused with eye-tracking features? } \end{enumerate}